How Payments Work

 How are payments issued?

-• Payments made to registrants outside Canada and to estates will be issued as cheques.
+- Payments made to registrants outside Canada are issued as cheques.

-• Cheques are issued in your name (we cannot issue cheques in your company name).
+- Cheques are issued in your name (cheques cannot be issued in your company name).

-• Cheques must be cashed within six (6) months.
+- Cheques must be cashed within 6 months.

-If we lose contact with you (undelivered mail, uncashed cheque or unclaimed payment) for two consecutive years, your file will be closed.
-When we reactivate a closed file, we use the original date of a title’s registration to determine the payment scale category.
+If contact with you is lost (undelivered mail, uncashed cheque or unclaimed payment) for two consecutive years, your file will be closed.
+When a closed file is reactivated, the original date of a title’s registration is used to determine the payment scale category.

 Do I have to report the payments on my taxes?